 Skip to Content

 SISQUOC, Calif.
-(KEYT) - The Santa Barbara County Board of Supervisors considered the addition of the Environmental Justice Element (EJE) to their Comprehensive Plan at Tuesday’s meeting.
+(KEYT) - The Santa Barbara County Board Of Supervisors adopted a new ‘Environmental Justice Element’ to its Comprehensive Plan at Tuesday’s meeting.

 It’s a state mandate that gives local jurisdictions discretion for making communities safer and healthier.

-With Assembly Bill 1000, the state of California is requiring local governments to add environmental justice language to their land-use planning policies.
+With Assembly Bill 1000, the State Of California is requiring local governments to add environmental justice language to their land-use planning policies.

 An Environmental Justice Community (EJC) is an unincorporated county jurisdiction like Sisquoc that experiences certain environmental disadvantages.

-For EJC's, various subjects are at hand including clean water, road repairs, park accessibility and safety, tree planting, overcrowding of low income communities, residents' exposure to pesticides, and more.
+Various objectives include clean water, road repairs, park accessibility and safety, tree planting, overcrowding of low income communities, residents’ exposure to pesticides, and more.

 The motion to begin the process of adopting the new Environmental Justice language elements in the county’s Comprehensive Plan passed unanimously.